 Message from the Fire Chief

-Our Defensible Space & Chipping services will begin May 10, 2021.
+Summer is in full swing -- please take advantage of our Defensible Space Evaluation and Chipping services.
 Requests can be made online.
 Please be sure you are taking every precaution to protect your home from wildfire by getting a defensible space evaluation.
 The fire district can issue free tree removal permits for fire hazard trees, but their removal must accompany complete defensible space treatments.
 Also take advantage of the Residential Curbside Yard Waste Recycling Collection through Waste Management (WM), May 3 – July 25 and October 4 – October 30, 2021.
 For more information call WM 775-831-2971.

 For homeowners that have a vacant USFS lot next adjacent to your home, you can adopt a lot/ask about lot stewardship by calling 530-543-2759.

-Now is the perfect time to complete defensible space clean-up around homes, review your emergency preparedness and evacuation plans, sign up for emergency alerts, and talk to neighbors about the importance of wildfire preparedness.
+Now is also the perfect time to review your emergency preparedness and evacuation plans, sign up for emergency alerts, and talk to neighbors about the importance of wildfire preparedness.
 Permanent residents, second homeowners, and vacation homeowners/renters should familiarize themselves with and follow advice found at Tahoe Living With Fire on how to prepare their homes and neighborhoods from the threat of wildfire.
 Please visit the Washoe County website for information on Short Term Rentals (STR) and information on Fire District inspections for STR’s can be found here.

 Another step toward wildfire preparedness is to sign-up for the Tahoe Network of Fire Adapted Communities (TNFAC) newsletter.
 TNFAC provides community members with education and facilitates collaboration between communities and stakeholders, helping communities organize events and neighborhood vegetation removal projects.

 For more information on the 2021 Wildland Fire Outlook visit, www.nifc.gov.